sarsamurmu/anki-offline-sync/README.md

 ### Setting up Anki desktop
 ***NOTE:*** Make a backup before you do anything, I am not responsible for any damage it may cause.

 Open Tool > Preferences > Syncing.
-At the very end you will find `Self-hosted sync server`, in that input box write `http://127.0.0.1:27701`
+At the very end, you will find `Self-hosted sync server`, in that input box write `http://127.0.0.1:27701`

-Now the syncing should work in Anki desktop.
+Now the syncing should work on Anki desktop.
 Do a complete sync.
 It would ask for AnkiWeb ID and password.
-Put the username as the AnkiWeb ID and enter password.
+Put the username as the AnkiWeb ID and enter the password.
 In the above example `index.js` the username is `sarsa` and the password is `doanki`

 ## Setting up mobile
 On AnkiDroid, go to Sidebar > Settings > Sync > Custom sync server > Sync url.
 Write down the proxy link (here it was `http://42.105.1.208:27701`), `OK`.
-Also, don't forget to enable switch on the right side of `Sync url`.
+Also, don't forget to enable the switch on the right side of `Sync url`.

-Return to homepage of the app.
-Tap the sync button on top right side of the screen, it would ask you for the email and password.
-Put the username in place of email and enter the password, then `Sign in/Log in` to sign in.
+Return to the homepage of the app.
+Tap the sync button on the top right side of the screen, it would ask you for the email and password.
+Put the username in place of the email and enter the password, then `Sign in/Log in` to sign in.
 Now the sync should work in AnkiDroid.

 ## FAQs
 ### Q. AnkiDroid is not syncing even though I followed all steps properly.
 What to do?
-Make sure you've enabled "Node.js JavaScript Runtime" to access both private and public network in your ***firewall***.
+Make sure you've enabled "Node.js JavaScript Runtime" to access both private and public networks in your ***firewall***.

 ### Q. Do I have to set it up again if I restart my computer?
-No, just follow "Starting the server" method after the initial setup.
+No, just follow the "Starting the server" method after the initial setup.

 ### Q. What should I do if my network changes?
-Update the `HOST` in `index.js` and `Sync url` to the updated proxy url in AnkiDroid.
+Update the `HOST` in `index.js` and `Sync url` to the updated proxy URL in AnkiDroid.

 ### Q. How can I make a local network?
-I don't have/use WiFi router.
+I don't have/use a WiFi router.
 Just turn on the hotspot on your mobile and connect the computer to your mobile's network.
 It would make a local network.
 Turn off the cell data when doing this, so that you don't use cell data and get charged by mistake.

 ### Q. How to turn off the server?